Kotlin/dokka/docs/topics/dokka-migration.md

 ### Change directory of aggregated documentation

-When DGP aggregates modules, each subproject has its own subdirectory within the aggregated documentation.
+When DGP aggregates subprojects, each subproject has its own subdirectory within the aggregated documentation.

 In DGP v2, the aggregation mechanism has been updated to better align with Gradle conventions.
 DGP v2 now preserves the full subproject directory to prevent conflicts when aggregating